Jhgomez/sopes1/Lab/notes.md

 8. Build the module executable.
 Make sure you're in the directory that contains both and run `make all` in he CLI.
 This will produce a "cpu.ko" file

-9. Install/load the module with `insmod cpu.ko`
+9. Install/load the module with `sudo insmod cpu.ko`

-10. Check messages with command `dmseg` that way you'll see the log message we printed in our module
+10. Check messages with command `dmesg` that way you'll see the log message we printed in our module

 11. Test the module do `cd /proc/` and then `ls` you should see "cpu" now do a `cat cpu` this will trigger all its functionality